b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 &nbsp;

 ### RFM / Mormon Discussion Inc.
 [Radio Free Mormon](https://www.youtube.com/playlist?list=PLq34QmiHsNjdSYebjG7e6ftoildD1Sp5W) (RFM) is also a regular guest in John Dehlin's show.
 He's got lots of career experience in law, and offers critical insights into the church's history and current practices.
-I can only handle so much RFM at a given time, given the cadence and rhythm of his speech&mdash; to me, it's reminiscent of Captain Kirk's dramatic pauses amid sentences, making each statement sound like a sentence fragment.
+I can only handle so much RFM at a given time, given the cadence and rhythm of his speech— to me, it's reminiscent of Captain Kirk's dramatic pauses amid sentences, making each statement sound like a sentence fragment.
 If you can look past that, or set your podcast player to x1.4 speed, he's still a great listen.

 Bill Reel, also part of [Mormonism Live](https://www.youtube.com/playlist?list=PLq34QmiHsNjfs8Nw_mFgMGv_3hrFYNs9f) (a show within Mormon Discussion?) is a former apologist.
 He'll host some shows with RFM on a given topic, take some callers, and shares insights from his time serving in church leadership.